haftomdesbele/email_spam_classification/README.md

 After training, the classifier is tested on the remaining 25% of the dataset, and its performance is evaluated using: metrics such as f1-score, accuracy, precision, and recall.

+_This shows the result:_
+               precision    recall  f1-score

+           0       0.95      0.90      0.92
+           1       0.76      0.88      0.82
+     accuracy                           0.89

 **Dependencies**

 *This project uses the following libraries and tools:*

-Python 3.12.2: The core programming language used for implementing the classifier and handling data.
+**Python 3.12.2**: The core programming language used for implementing the classifier and handling data.

-NumPy: Essential for numerical operations, especially in vectorizing text data.
+**NumPy**: Essential for numerical operations, especially in vectorizing text data.

-Pandas: Used for loading and manipulating the dataset.
+**Pandas**: Used for loading and manipulating the dataset.

-Scikit-learn: implementing the Multinomial Naive Bayes classifier, and evaluating the model through metrics like accuracy, precision, recall, and ROC curves.
+**Scikit-learn**: implementing the Multinomial Naive Bayes classifier, and evaluating the model through metrics like accuracy,f1-score, precision and recall.
-NLTK: For natural language processing tasks such as tokenization and stop word removal.
+**NLTK**: For natural language processing tasks such as tokenization and stop word removal.
-Email Spam Collection Dataset: The dataset contains 5172 emails, of which 1527 are spam and the remaining are non-spam.
+**Email Spam Collection Dataset**: The dataset contains 5172 emails, of which 1527 are spam and the remaining are non-spam.